timmy0811/Minecraft/README.md

 # Minecraft... more like Mineclone?!
-Watch a full fletched Minecraft clone evolving.
+Watch a full featured Minecraft clone evolving.
 Using modern OpenGL and other technologies for efficient rendering, this project is my largest and most complex so far.
 I hope you enjoy!

 The Game features:
 * Dynamic Terrain Generation using multi stage Perlin Noise